 Or have a look at these surprising results of their A/B tests.

-You can test our social proof tool 14 days for free here: www.crowdy.ai.
-Add our snippet to variant A and compare the results to your variant B running without showing social proof.
+You can test crowdy.ai, social proof platform, 14 days for free.
+Add our various social proof notifications like testimonials, video reviews or star ratings to variant A and compare the results to your variant B running without showing social proof.
 I’d like to hear about your results!
-Please use the comments below to tell us your experience!

 Finally, A/B testing for sites gives you a chance to see which adaptations of elements make your intended audience to behave in a certain way.
 It is definite that you want every visitor to become a regular audience of your website.
 You can run through a variety of layouts to achieve the desired results.
 Rather than attempting to anticipate what guests may need or do, you must test your speculations.